-The Board holds several formally scheduled meetings a year; one serves to review and endorse the strategy and financial plan for the next financial year.
-Additional meetings and Board conference calls are held as required, and the Board also meets with Executive Management to consider matters of strategic importance.
+The Board holds several formally scheduled meetings a year; one serves to review and agree the Group's strategy, and to approve the financial plan and budget for the next financial year.
+Additional meetings and Board conference calls are held as required, including to consider matters of strategic importance with Executive Management.

-Attendance at 2021/22 Board and Committee Meetings is contained in the Qantas Annual Report 2022.
+Attendance at 2022/23 Board and Committee Meetings is contained in the Qantas Annual Report 2023.